Masud333/atrial_fibrillation_detection/README.md

 See also Testing.ipynb file for ideas on programming linux command in from jupyter notebook.
 OBS!
 Not all have been working, but it is possible to get some output.

-(5) Output found in the root C-drive, where cygwin is installed: C:\cygwin64\home\username
+(5) Output files are found in the root C-drive, where cygwin is installed: C:\cygwin64\home\username

 (6) IF POSSIBLE: explore ecgpuwave command from the cygwin terminal.
 (https://physionet.org/content/ecgpuwave/1.3.4/)